-Arden Montessori School and Arbor View Montessori School were founded by Lydia Saadeh, who studied at the Maria Montessori Training Center in San Francisco with a teacher trained by Maria Montessori herself.
-Lydia has a Master's degree in educational administration, is accredited with AMI (Associate Montessori International), and has over ten years of experience in Montessori education.
+Founded by Lydia Saadeh, who studied at the Maria Montessori Training Center in San Francisco with a teacher trained by Mario Montessori, the son of Maria Montessori the founder of the Montessori Method.
+Lydia has a master’s degree in Educational Administration, is accredited with AMI (Associate Montessori International), and has over twenty years of experience in Montessori education.

-"What is unique about our Montessori schools," she says, "is that we use purely the Montessori structure and materials."
+"What is unique about our Montessori school," says Lydia, "is that we use purely the Montessori structure and materials."
 The special materials allow children to absorb information through all their senses in the same natural way that they learn to walk and talk, and at their own pace without pressure.
-They are delighted to find they are not restrained but encouraged to use their hands for learning!
-They are not segregated by age because the younger ones learn much from the older ones, who are role models and leaders.
+They are delighted to find they are not restrained but encouraged to use their hands for learning.
+They are not segregated by age because the younger children learn much from the older ones, who are role models and leaders.

-"Four and five year olds are reading, "Lydia says, "and learning mathematical concepts like odd and even numbers, geometry, and the decimal system."
+"Four and five year old children are reading and learning mathematical concepts like odd and even numbers, geometry, and the decimal system."
 And most importantly, they still retain the precious joy of learning that can last them all their lives.